KARTHIKEYAN-KK/flask-monitoring/README.md

 3. The Prometheus metrics endpoint will be available at `http://127.0.0.1:5000/metrics`.

-## Prometheus Configuration
+## Prometheus and Grafana Setup

-1. Download and install Prometheus from the [official website](https://prometheus.io/download/).

-2. Create a configuration file `prometheus.yml` with the following content:
+1. Create a Prometheus configuration file `prometheus.yml` with the following content:

     ```yaml
     global: